Learn by doing

 Long experience as a teacher and most importantly as a long-life student, tells me that whatever one learns through practical instances gets registered best.
 Even more so if it is done collaboratively and with a plus of excitement.

-The activity I’m sharing today is our 25th anniversary trip to London.
+The activity I’m sharing today is our 25th anniversary trip to London (February 2016).
 No need to say language students who are motivated to use their second language outside the classroom learn fast!
 I.e. at work, neighbourhoods, family environments, etc. An outdoor activity whether short or long-distanced is always an excellent opportunity to get exposed to the language in a less formal practice.
 Relaxed environments where one is «not being assessed or marked» help students produce long speeches and smart conversations.
 After all, chatting about «life-work balance» over dinner, to give an example, is not the same as discussing the topic in Trialogue based speaking examinations.
 The stress factor makes a difference.

 I have been a proud witness of outstanding conversations between English students during visits to museums, theatre plays, cities, or countries.
 Like this end-of-course trip to London.